Home

 Those interested in becoming Orthodox should initially speak with or contact Father Paul

-There is normally an Akathist at 6.00 p.m. on a Tuesday or Wednesday evening except in Lent when it precedes the Presanctified Liturgy
+There is normally an Akathist at 6.00 p.m. on a Tuesday evening.
+In Lent it precedes the Presanctified Liturgy

 For arrangements of services please see the details below